Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Stability and Generalization

 Theorem \ref{theorem:excess-risk-bounds} implies that excess risk can be bound by the optimization gradient error $\| \nabla F_S(A(S)) \|_2$ and uniform stability in gradients $\beta$.
-Note that the assumption $F(\rvw^*) = O(1/n)$ is common and can be found in \cite{srebro2010optimistic,lei2020fine,liu2018fast,zhang2017empirical,zhang2019stochastic}.
-This is natural since $F(\rvw^*)$ is the minimal population risk.
-On the other hand, we can derive that under $\mu$-strongly convex and $\gamma$-smooth assumptions for the objective function $f$, uniform stability in gradients can be bounded of order $O(1/n)$ for ERM and PGD.
-Thus high probability excess risk can be bounded of order up to $O\left(1/n^2\right)$ under these common assumptions via algorithmic stability.
+Notably, the theorem is applied to any algorithm with uniform stability in gradient.
+Latter, we will analyze the stability for specific algorithm in the next Section.
+Note that the assumption $F(\rvw^*) < O(1/n)$ is common and can be found in \citet{srebro2010optimistic,lei2020fine,liu2018fast,zhang2017empirical,zhang2019stochastic} when analyzes sharper bounds.
+In our bound, when $F(\rvw^{*}) < O(1/n)$, and the stability $\beta = O(1/n)$, we can obtain the desired $O(1/n^{2})$ upper bound for excess risk when the empirical risk is sufficiently minimized by algorithm~$A$.

-Comparing with current best related work \citep{klochkov2021stability}, they only need the assumption of bounded loss function for the relationship between algorithmic stability and risk bounds.
-However, their result is insensitive to the stability parameter being smaller than $O(1/n)$ and their best rates can only up to $O(1/n)$.
-Although we involve extra smoothness and PL condition assumptions, these assumptions are also common in optimization community and analyzing the stability of algorithms.
-For example, \cite{klochkov2021stability} introduced assumptions of strong convexity and smoothness in their study of the stability and optimization results of the PGD algorithm.
-However, their method did not fully leverage these assumptions when establishing the relationship between algorithmic stability and risk bounds.
-This is the fundamental reason why our results outperform theirs without introducing additional assumptions.
-Our work can fully utilize these assumptions.
+To further compare our result with the optimal results based on algorithmic stability, i.e., \citep{klochkov2021stability}, they only impose the assumption of bounded loss function, which is relative weaker than ours (smoothness and PL condition).
+However, our result is supposed to be sharper than their $\tilde{O}(\beta + 1/n)$, since ours has the potential to be $\tilde{O}(1/n^{2})$ but their results are at most $\tilde{O}(1/n)$ even if the algorithm is stable enough.
+More than that, the imposed smoothness and PL conditions in our theorem are also used in \citet{klochkov2021stability} to further analysis the algorithmic stability for PGD, whereas their excess risk bound becomes $\tilde{O}(1/n)$.
+However, our sharper bound indicates that they do not fully leverage these assumptions.
+The improvement is mainly from the novel stability in gradient during our analysis.
+This is also why our work can fully utilize these assumptions.

+In addition, our results provide a more granular analysis dependent on optimal parameters.
+On one hand, when the algorithm's stability $\beta = O(1/\sqrt{n})$ the upper bound, according to~\cite{klochkov2021stability}, can at most reach the order of $ \tilde{O}(1/\sqrt{n})$ due to the algorithm's stability constraints.
+In contrast, our result shows that even under the assumption that $(F(\rvw^*) = O(1)$, treating $F(\rvw^*)$ as a constant, we can achieve an order of $\tilde{O}(1/n)$ under the same algorithmic stability.
+On the other hand, their result is insensitive to the stability parameter being smaller than $O(1/n)$ and their best rates can only up to $\tilde{O}(1/n)$.
+Our results can be up to $\tilde{O}(1/n^2)$ under some specific assumptions.
+We will discuss it in Section~\ref{sec:application}.